 Partnering up with other brands doesn’t mean that you’re letting go of some customers.
 On the contrary, it’s an effective strategy for gaining access to an entirely new segment of consumers.
 Let’s go back to the biking example.

-Working together will not only lead to new business opportunities, but it will also help both sides find new customers and build awareness.
+Working together will not only lead to new business opportunities but will also help both sides find new customers and build awareness.

 3. Introduce a Referral Program